Unfinished Tops - Pre Order Disclaimer

 2. Finish sand and apply an edge treatment.

 - Sand all faces (top, bottom and edges) with a random orbit sander.
 We suggest using 2 grits - 100 grit to start, removing any tooling or track marks from the planer or sander, then 120 grit to finish.
 Be patient when finish sanding as you don’t want any swirly marks on the surface that may only be seen after applying a finish.
 It is fine to finish sand only the visible faces.

 - Apply an edge treatment on the finished edges (if desired).
 This may be a simple “broken” edge, which can be done by hand sanding or a more pronounced roundover or detailed edge can be done with a router.

 3. Once the final sanding is completed, you will need to apply a finish to all faces of the top.
 It is very important that you apply the same amount of finish to the top, bottom and edges of your top.
 This will help prevent cupping by allowing moisture to move in and out of the wood on all surfaces at the same rate as seasons and humidity levels change.
 Be sure to follow the manufacturer’s instructions for application and care.
 We take no responsibility for your choice of finish or how you apply it.

 4. Lastly, you will need to properly install your top.
-Please visit our website for instructions on how to do this.
+Instructions on how to do this can be found on our website at https://www.vermontbutcherblock.com/pages/installation.
 It is critical that you install your top so that it is able to move with seasonal changes in temperature and humidity, otherwise it may cup or create other issues.